M66B/FairEmail/FAQ.md

 see [here](https://help.yahoo.com/kb/grant-temporary-access-outdated-apps-account-settings-sln27791.html) for more information.
 You can directly access this setting [here](https://login.yahoo.com/account/security#less-secure-apps).

+If you enable "*less secure sign in*", you should use a [strong password](https://en.wikipedia.org/wiki/Password_strength) for your Yahoo! account, which is a good idea anyway.
-Note that FairEmail is using the standard [IMAP protocol](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol), which is really not outdated.
+Note that using the [standard](https://tools.ietf.org/html/rfc3501) IMAP protocol in itself is not less secure and not outdated.

 <br />